Heiton Mill House

 En-suite bathroom with walk in shower, bath, WC and basin.

 Large, decked upper ground floor veranda with table and chairs for outdoor dining.
 Outdoor lighting on the balcony allows guests to enjoy the river views late into the night.
-A gas barbecue is also provided.
 There is a garden area to the side of the mill.

 There is also an outdoor games area with table tennis and dart board.